 There are some slides in this GrowthPath Masterclass on Simplified Forecasting, delivered by Tim Richardson via CPA Australia (start at slide 55 "Synthesised KPIs")

 Mix effect is not the only effect.
 Inside the mix, products will have different amounts of price erosion, and changes in quantity (also known as volume).

-Sales is simply quantity * price only if we sell just one product always for the same price.
+Sales is of course quantity * price, but it only really this simple if we sell just one product, and always for the same price.
 In the real world, revenue is the sum of individual quantities and prices for many products and prices.

-The method here is to breakdown sales changes due to three effects:
+The method here is to isolate sales changes due to three effects:

 Keeping qty the same, price effect changes sales.
 For reasons of convention, we use the new quantities as the constant quantities.